devRootAI/ROOTai/README.md

-# OpenAI JSON Dev Builder
+# Fork.AI

 ## 🌟 Introduction

-The **OpenAI JSON Dev Builder** is a powerful Node.js CLI application designed to streamline application development.
+The **Fork.AI* is a powerful Node.js CLI application designed to streamline application development.
 With this tool, you can:

 - Leverage API documentation (`openai.json`) to understand the system you’re building against.
 - Specify the exact functionality you want.